peterwilliams97/twitter_bot/README.md

 * using do_label.py to label the tweets as being from people with paper cuts or not.
 * running do_classify on the corpus of labelled tweets to build a classification model.

-When you have a classification model that meets your acccuracy requires you can run do_twitter.py in replying mode and see how well it chooses which tweets to reply to.
+When you have a classification model that meets your acccuracy requirements you can run do_twitter.py in replying mode and see how well it chooses which tweets to reply to.

 The following explains each of these steps in more detail.